Healthy Homes Assessment Havelock North Central

 Draught Stopping Havelock North Central

-Draughts may lead to less temperature in households.
-A humid home is more expensive to heat, which results in wasting money and energy.
+Draughts may lead to low temperatures inside houses.
+A humid house is more expensive to heat, which results in wasting energy and incurring higher costs.

-If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap and you can feel it, it is probably a gap or an opening that needs sealing in some way.
-Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that let air into or out from the house require to be sealed.
-In the case of an open fireplace is not in use, it may cause draughts and should be blocked off.
-Property managers and landlords are responsible for making sure such draughts are eliminated as far as imaginable.
+If you can feel external air flowing in or an unobstructed draught coming from a hole or gap and you can feel it, it’s probably a gap or an opening that needs sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Gaps greater than 3mm that allow air in or out within your house need seals.
+For example, if the open fireplace isn’t used it may cause draughts and should be shut off.
+Property managers and landlords are accountable for making sure that these draughts are stopped in the maximum extent imaginable.

-You don’t need to block holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow movement of the structure when the house is heated and cools in order to let them be shut and opened, rather than securing.
-We will test all windows and doors during our Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps in the building.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the building as the household heats and cools, so that they are able to be closed and opened instead of than securing.
+We will check the windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections